Dos Hermanas

+Dos Hermanas ([ˈdos eɾˈmanas], "two sisters") is a city and municipality in the autonomous community of Andalusia in Spain.
+It is part of the Seville metropolitan area, lying 15 km south of the city of Seville.
+With a population of 140,463 as of 2024, it is the second-largest municipality in the Province of Seville, the 9th-largest in Andalusia and 50th-largest in Spain.

 History

-The city's name, which means "two sisters", dates from its founding in 1248 by King Ferdinand III of Castile and honours Elvira and Estefanía Nazareno, the two sisters of Gonzalo Nazareno, one of the king's principal military commanders.
+The town’s name, which means "two sisters", dates from its founding in 1248 by King Ferdinand III of Castile and honours Elvira and Estefanía Nazareno, the two sisters of Gonzalo Nazareno, one of the king's principal military commanders.
 For this reason natives of Dos Hermanas are called nazarenos/as.

 In Tirso de Molina's play The Trickster of Seville and the Stone Guest (El burlador de Sevilla y convidado de piedra) (1612-1620), Dos Hermanas is mentioned as the place where Don Juan Tenorio manages to interpose himself in the marriage of two plebeians, Arminta and Batricio, whom he cleverly deceives.
 The Trickster of Seville and Stone Guest is the play from which the myth of "Don Juan" derives the name.

+Demographics

+As of 2024, the foreign-born population is 7,015, equal to 5.0% of the total population.
+The 5 largest foreign nationalities are Moroccans (690), Colombians (666), Venezuelans (522), Germans (374) and Argentinians (357).

 Economy

 The main economic activities of the city today are the production and distribution of olive oil and "Spanish olives", together with a significant number of service industries.